cantools/cantools/README.rst

     >>> calcsize('u5s5f32b13')
     55

-An example of unpacking from a hexstring and a binary file:
+An example of unpacking values from a hexstring and a binary file:

 .. code-block:: python